5. Bike-and-Ride Options: Bicycling Needn’t Be All or Nothing!

 An aside: Of course, local libraries are a great resource for travelers.
 The City of Monterey encourages bicycling as a transportation choice, and bicycle racks are right out front, as at other libraries in the county.
 Besides the City of Monterey’s library, Pacific Grove, and Seaside libraries are all within close biking distance of the bike/multi-use path.
 The Salinas library’s John Steinbeck branch is near the MST Salinas Transit Center.
 The Carmel library’s children’s branch is right across the street from the “transit center” of Devendorf Park.

 3. Train Service

-The national Amtrak website has a very informative web page about Bringing Bicycles aboard: click here!
-Or learn to find it on your own by (1) clicking on the “Plan” tab; then go to the “Onboard” heading and (2) click on “Bringing Bicycles.”
+The national Amtrak website also has an informative web page about Bringing Bicycles aboard: click here.
+[To find it on your own anytime, (1) click on the “Plan” tab; (2) then go to “Onboard” heading and (3) click on “Bringing Bicycles.”]

 Helpful info on the “Bringing Bicycles” web page includes:

 - The all-essential: What Trains Have Bicycle Service?

 - Folding Bikes Brought Aboard as Carry-On Baggage